 HISTORICAL DATA Relating to the Parish

 This page lists some useful data sources.
-Abstracts for our parish have been transcribed from some of the censuses and from some trade directories and are available on this site (indicated by the blue links)We hope to make more available on this site as they are transcribed.
+Abstracts for our parish have been transcribed from the censuses and from some trade directories and are available on this site (indicated by the blue links)

-Tom Robsons notes from the Sept 28th tutorial also lists data sources, particularly those available in Carlisle archives.
+Tom Robson's notes from the Sept 28th tutorial also lists data sources, particularly those available in Carlisle archives.

 Censuses -